Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 20.1% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 226 trips per day across all routes, equating to approximately 54 weekly trips per individual stop.
+On average, there are 1.4 vehicles per dwelling in the area.
+According to the 2021 Census, some 20.1% of Banyo's residents work from home, which may be partly due to COVID-19 conditions.
+The service frequency averages approximately 226 trips per day across all routes, equating to about 54 weekly trips per individual stop.

 Frequently Asked Questions - Transport